RigsOfRods/docs.rigsofrods.org/vehicle-creation/fileformat-truck.md

     nodes
     14, 1.36, 0.00, 1.97, l 2000

+    ; This setting will set the node as non-contactable and set the mass to 2000 kilograms: nodes
+    14, 1.36, 0.00, 1.97, cl 2000

 <span style="background-color:#fb7">\[ Version 0.35+ \]</span> You can debug your Truck's Node masses by adding

     Debug Truck Mass   Yes